Me-Bim-Bi/TIL/Database.md

 |`SELECT fornamn, fodd FROM larare WHERE YEAR(fodd) < 1950 AND YEAR(fodd) > 1939;`|Show the teachers borns in the 40s|
 |`CREATE VIEW v_namn_alder AS SELECT CONCAT(fornamn, ' ', efternamn, ' (', LOWER(avdelning), ')') AS namn TIMESTAMPDIFF(YEAR, fodd, CURDATE()) AS alder FROM larare; SELECT * FROM v_namn_alder;`|create and use a view named v_namn_alder, which formats names and calculates ages for individuals in the larare table.
 After creating the view, the second query retrieves all data from it|

+- **Inside a table**:
+    - Can use `AUTO_INCREMENT` to automatically generate a unique value for a column when a new record is inserted into a table.
+    - `FOREIGN KEY (kurskod) REFERENCES kurs(kod)`to link kurskor i kurstillfalle table med kod i kurs table.
+If you want to delete a table, you have to start dropping the one that doesn't have any other table linked to it.
+In this case, we need to drop kurstillfallet table forst, then kurs table.

 **- SQL Query Execution Order**:
 When a SQL query is executed, the clauses are processed in a specific sequence, often different from their written order.
 The logical execution order is as follows:
 ```